Goats are a key ingredient in many of our favorite dairy products, but there are many different types of goats.

 This has a lot to do with how they are raised.
 If you want your goats to be tame and loving, start with them when they are young kids.

 Bottle feed them, handle them often, and give them lots of snuggles.
 It will make a world of difference in their behavior.

 And the tame goats are much easier to milk.

-Another tip for anyone who is new to raising goats.
-The best places to find dairy goat breeds is through a reputable breeder.
+Another tip for anyone who is new to raising a goat herd: The best places to find dairy goat breeds is through a reputable breeder.

 We have purchased some of our dairy goats at an auction and in our area.
 And they are checked over by a Vet, but there is still a risk of them carrying a disease.